 This week we are incredibly excited to see Central Saint Martins tutor, Laura McKendry, will be delivering two workshops at the Affordable Art Fair in Battersea!
-Laura teachers the 1, 2, 3s Of Drawing, Illustration for 16 to 18 Year Olds and a brand new course, Illustrating the Natural World Weekend.
-Here she tells us more about her courses and how she got into illustration.
+Laura teaches the Illustration for 16 to 18 Year Olds, here she tells us more about her practice and how she got into illustration.

 “There's a real buzz when you teach a class and this is infectious.
 Teaching always enriches my own work and I hope this is a two-way thing for students, too.
 It's a good reminder to remain playful and continue to push boundaries creatively, even when you think you're an established artist.”